 There are numerous well-documented benefits of breastfeeding for the baby, mother, and the community.
 Breastmilk provides nutrients and antibodies to the baby, which can lower a child’s risk of asthma, ear infections, diabetes, and obesity.
 Breastfeeding can also lower a woman’s risk of breast cancer, ovarian cancer, osteoporosis, and heart disease.
 Additionally, breastfeeding is environmentally friendly – there is no waste from packaging, preparation, or leftovers!

-The Menasha Health Department employs a nurse who is also a Certified Lactation Consultant (CLC).
-If you or someone you know is in need of lactation support and would like to connect with our lactation consultant, please call our office at (920) 967-3520.
+The Menasha Health Department employs a nurse who is also a Certified Lactation Counselor (CLC).
+If you or someone you know is in need of lactation support and would like to connect with our lactation counselor, please call our office at (920) 967-3520.

 Menasha Health Department's Breastfeeding Friendly Program